Chart Color Schemes

 Stanthorpe Surrounds is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Stanthorpe Surrounds, as recorded at the latest Census held on 27 August 2016, consisted of 97.6% houses and 2.4% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This is compared to Non-Metro Qld's structure which was 92.3% houses and 7.6% other dwellings.
-In Stanthorpe Surrounds, the level of home ownership was 50.9%, with mortgaged dwellings at 31.9% and rented ones at 17.2%.
-The median monthly mortgage repayment in the area was $1,248, while the median weekly rent figure was recorded at $240.
-Nationally, Stanthorpe Surrounds' median mortgage repayments were significantly lower than the Australian average of $1,863, which was recorded in the year ending June 2021.
-Similarly, rents in Stanthorpe Surrounds were substantially below the national figure of $375, as reported by the Real Estate Institute of Australia on 14 December 2021.
+Dwelling structure in Stanthorpe Surrounds, as evaluated at the Census held on 28 August 2016, comprised 97.6% houses and 2.4% other dwellings.
+In comparison, Non-Metro Qld had 92.3% houses and 7.6% other dwellings.
+Home ownership in Stanthorpe Surrounds was at 50.9%, with mortgaged dwellings at 31.9% and rented ones at 17.2%.
+The median monthly mortgage repayment in the area, as of 2016, was $1,248.
+The median weekly rent figure was recorded at $240.
+Nationally, Stanthorpe Surrounds's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing